jaspalr/Light-Sampler/README.md

 # Light-Sampler
-Uses a photoresitstor to measure the number of light dips and displays them using a 14-segment display and a UDP client.
+Uses a photoresitstor to measure the number of light dips and displays them using a 14-segment display and an UDP client.
 Also uses a potentiometer to determine the size of the buffer.

 ## To Run: